Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * **Blue Souls** - Not only will they increase damage, but when using Soul Cycle (△ Charged), use a blue soul when you see the Soul Rubber becoming almost red to extended the move duration.
 This is very powerful when in enclosed areas full of normal size enemies.
 * **Pumpkin King Costume** - While it is a powerful costume, with Fire Bomb (△) doing very high damage, the costume is often used for puzzles and exploration, and it is better to conserve the Red Souls to avoid annoyance.
 * **Santa Jack Costume** - The presents can be used against the enemies hidden in things to discover them and not be immediately retaliated.
 The presents can have different usages: Re-Possession takes them out of their Oogie Mode (they usualy always are when hidden), and Scared Stiff will stun them in place (especially effective against hidden Halloween Ghosts and King Ghosts).
 * **Dodge Extension** - The Dodge (◯) has a tiny bit of invincibility that normally requires to be timed with precision to use.
-If right after dodging (O), you quickly change into any costume you have (L1 / R1), the invicibility from the dodgee is followed by the invincibility from changing costume extending it.
+If right after Dodging (◯), you quickly change into any costume you have (L1 / R1), the invicibility from the dodgee is followed by the invincibility from changing costume extending it.
 Normally, changing costume has you standing in place, but this gets cancelled out when done right after a dodge, with good timing.
 * **Infinite Red Souls** - Earning all the figurines in the game will reward you with infinite Red Souls for your Pumpkin King Costume.
 You don't need this, as everything in the set can be done without it, but if you want a little advantage for, say, against Mega Oogie, you can wait 'til getting this power before then.
 Also, the set doesn't block this you from earning anything with this power at all.

 # 4) Walktrough